JuaanPereira/SpeechReckon/README.md

 # SpeechReckon
 SpeechReckon - a tool that recognizes your voice and translates it into the language you wish.

-- Developed using Python 3.6 + Tkinter with PyGubu GUI builder.
+- Developed using Python 3.6 on NetBeans + Tkinter with PyGubu GUI builder.
 - Beta phase, program currently gets your microphone output and translates it into spanish, more languages will be added soon.

 [IMPORTANT] In case you want to download this repository or just give a look at the code, keep in mind that you'll need the following libraries which were used in the development of the program: